FamilySearch/GEDCOM-registries/generated_files/README.md

 The table has the following key columns:

 * used_by: The `HEAD`.`SOUR` value of the product using the extension.

+    The special value "`-`" is means there are no currently registered `HEAD`.`SOUR` values for this extension.
 * tag: The extension tag.
 * language: The language tag for the YAML file.